 Disclaimer: The FMS Inspection Score is an independent analysis by FindMySchool.
 It is not endorsed by or affiliated with Ofsted or ISI.
 Always refer to the official Ofsted or ISI report for the full picture of a school’s inspection outcome.

-A small-to-mid sized community primary in Cannock serving families in and around Norton Canes, this school combines notably strong Key Stage 2 outcomes with a structured approach to early reading.
-In 2024, 86% of pupils met the expected standard in reading, writing and mathematics, well above the England average of 62%.
-Locally, it places 3rd in Cannock for primary outcomes, and sits comfortably within the top 25% of schools in England (FindMySchool ranking, based on official data).
+A small-to-mid sized community primary in Cannock serving families in and around Norton Canes, this school combines strong Key Stage 2 outcomes with a structured approach to early reading.
+In the 2024-25 outcomes, 80% of pupils met the expected standard in reading, writing and mathematics.
+Locally, it places 1st in Cannock for primary outcomes, and sits within the top 25% of schools in England on the current overall ranking (FindMySchool ranking, based on official data).

 The latest Ofsted inspection (February 2023) confirmed the school continues to be Good, with effective safeguarding.